 | || |

-• Excessive use of analgesics, even if not taken for headache pain, is often overlooked as a cause for refractory headache.
+• Recurrent exposure to analgesics, even if not used for headache pain, is often overlooked as a cause for refractory headache.

 | || |